Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 Note:  One can also use the 'after' within the create task command

 ### d)  View DAG Orchestration
-- In a new tab (use right-click on "home icon" at upper left), Navigate in Snowsite to:
+- In a new tab (use right-click on "home icon" at upper left), Navigate in Snowsight to:
   **Data>Databases>VHOL_ST>PUBLIC>Tasks>LOAD_TASK**
 - Review "Task Details" tab:
 ![](assets/image7-1.png)

 - Review "Graph" to see graphical representation of our simple flow:
 ![](assets/image7-2.png)
-Remember your warehouse is 'VHOL'
+Remember your warehouse is 'VHOL_WH'

 - Review "Run History" to view Task Executions:
 ![](assets/image7-3.png)

-Note:  Graph and Task History are recently added previews, so may need to ask on how to enable in your account if this menu options are missing.
+Note:  Graph and Task History are recently added previews, so may need to ask on how to enable in your account if these menu options are missing.

 ### e)  Start LOAD Task
 ```